TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 8/Romans 8.35.md

 ---

-Who shall separate us from the love of Christ? shall tribulation, or anguish, or persecution, or famine, or nakedness, or peril, or sword?
+Who shall separate us from the love of Christ?
+Could oppression, or anguish, or persecution, or famine, or nakedness, or peril, or sword?